Official development assistance: Tied ODA

 Tied aid is aid given on condition that the money is used to buy things from the donor country or a severely limited group of countries.
 The legitimacy of tied ODA has long been a point of contention within the DAC.
 Targets have been set to reduce tying: for example in the 2005 Paris Declaration and the DAC's "Recommendation" on untying, first agreed in 1998 and subsequently maintained in revised forms.
 Official monitoring of performance against these targets is, however, undermined by a discrepancy between what the OECD calls de jure and de facto rates of tying, i.e. what the donors report and what they do.
 A major review of the Paris Declaration targets found that, in 2009, 51% (by value) of contracts was spent in the country of the donor, even though donors were reporting only 14% of their aid as tied.
 The report pointed out that most DAC members failed to use a public bulletin board to advertise contract tenders.
 The OECD's 2020 report on tied aid found this failure was still widespread.
 Hence the official statistics on tied ODA must be treated with caution.

 In 2019 five DAC members declared giving more than half of their ODA in the form of tied aid (Greece 100%, Hungary 78%, Poland 75%, Slovenia 74%, Austria 55%).
-The largest donor, the USA, gave almost 40% of its ODA as tied aid, amounting to US$11.0 billion.
-Overall, DAC donors in 2019 reported USD$22.1 billion – about 20% – of their ODA as tied aid.
-Historically, the reported proportion of tied aid dropped from about 50% in 1979 to less than 10% in 2003, but rose again, and fluctuated between 15-20% between 2007 and 2019 (see chart on the right).
+The largest donor, the US, gave almost 40% of its ODA as tied aid, amounting to US$11.0 billion.
+Overall, DAC donors in 2019 reported US$22.1 billion – about 20% – of their ODA as tied aid.
+Historically, the reported proportion of tied aid dropped from about 50% in 1979 to less than 10% in 2003, but rose again, and fluctuated between 15 and 20% between 2007 and 2019 (see chart on the right).
 This was despite agreement by the donors in the 2005 Paris Declaration to further reduce their tying of aid.

 While the last paragraph refers to the proportion of tied aid in overall ODA, the DAC "Recommendation" on untying applies only to Low-Income Countries and a few other countries.
 In 2018, 87% of all DAC ODA to these countries was reported as being untied.
 While 19 of the 30 DAC members claimed to have untied more than 90% of their ODA to these countries, the average was dragged down mainly by the United States, which reported only 64% untied aid to these recipients.
 (The United States, however, was one of the few DAC countries that systematically posted open tenders for its untied aid on a public bulletin board.)